2019 Annual Security and Fire Safety Report

 - Maintain continuous contact with DPS on the secure telephone line.

-- Send additional text, email (to CUA - Announce listserv) and voice to update student, staff, and faculty. mail
+- Send additional text, email and voicemail alerts via CUAlert to students, staff, and faculty.

-- Provide initial messages and updates as needed for the University on Safety First website (catholic .edu/safetyfirst). the
+- Provide initial post and updates as needed for the University homepage and Safety First web page.

 - Set message for callers to the main University phone number 202-319-5000.

-- The University emergency management plan utilizes multiple systems for notification, including: redundant
+- The University emergency management plan utilizes multiple redundant systems for notification including:

 - All-Campus Alert, an audible public address alert system.

-- Rave Alert, a service of Rave Mobile Safety, provides members of campus community with the ability to receive urgent text message, and voicemail notifications to their cell phones and other wireless the email, devices.
+- CUAlert, a service of Rave Mobile Safety, provides members of campus community with the ability to receive urgent text message, email, and voicemail to their personal devices.

 - Building watch captains, resident assistants, and community directors.